HadrienG2/parallel-histograms-bench/README.md

 thread-local solution, and I believe it does serve the intended purpose well.

-If we look at parallel performance versus number of buckets at BATCH_SIZE=100, using the mutex implementation as an optimized case for 1 bucket and the thread-local implementation as an optimized case for 8 buckets, we get this at BATCH_SIZE=100...
+If we look at parallel performance versus number of buckets at BATCH_SIZE=100, comparing with the mutex implementation as an optimized case for 1 bucket and the thread-local implementation as an optimized case for 8 buckets, we get this:

-- Mutex: 14.26951942 ns/iter
+- Mutex: 14.599817486666666 ns/iter
+- 1 bucket: 14.600787513333334 ns/iter
-- 2 buckets: 7.52768306 ns/iter
+- 2 buckets: 7.45863165 ns/iter
-- 4 buckets: 4.70348744 ns/iter
+- 4 buckets: 2.275929596666667 ns/iter
+- 8 buckets: 1.7993491666666668 ns/iter
 - thread-local: 1.71461288 ns/iter

-The thread-local solution is much faster because it does not need to lock a mutex, owing to the fact every histogram is thread-local, and also avoids cache ping-pong effects entirely.
+The bucketized solution is obviously able to cover the continuum between a single mutex-protected histogram and one local histogram per thread, allowing one to fine-tune the memory usage vs scalability compromise and cover a broad continuum of use cases without coming at a high code complexity cost.

+In this sense, we may want to implement such a bucketized strategy on top of ROOT, and/or to suggest its integration in ROOT 7.

+Note that this benchmark's implementation implements a static mapping of threads to buckets, which will only perform optimally in certain conditions (number of threads is a multiple of the number of buckets, histogram load is well balanced across threads).
+A dynamic bucket allocation strategy may be used to eliminate these problems if needed, at a mild code complexity cost.

 ## Running the benchmarks yourself